-Since our inception through March 31, 2020, our operations have been financed primarily by net proceeds of \$210.5 million from sales of our convertible preferred stock and through the \$205.0 million in upfront payments from the AbbVie Agreement.
-In addition, on February 7, 2019, we completed our IPO through issuing and selling 9,739,541 shares of common stock at a public offering price of \$19.00 per share, including 489,541 shares sold pursuant to the underwriters' partial exercise of their option to purchase additional shares, resulting in aggregate net proceeds from the offering of \$168.2 million, after deducting underwriting discounts and commissions and offering costs.
-On January 30, 2020, we completed a follow-on offering through issuing and selling 9,602,500 shares of common stock at a public offering price of \$25.00 per share, including 1,252,500 shares sold pursuant to the underwriters' full exercise of their option to purchase additional shares, resulting in aggregate net proceeds of \$224.5 million, after deducting underwriting discounts and commissions and offering costs.
-As of March 31, 2020, we had \$548.5 million of cash, cash equivalents, and marketable securities.
-As of March 31, 2020, we had an accumulated deficit of \$259.8 million.
+Since our inception through June 30, 2020, our operations have been financed primarily by net proceeds of \$210.5 million from sales of our convertible preferred stock and through the \$205.0 million in upfront payments from the AbbVie Agreement.
+In addition, on February 7, 2019, we completed our IPO through issuing and selling 9,739,541 shares of common stock at a public offering price of \$19.00 per share, including 489,541 shares sold pursuant to the underwriters' partial exercise of their option to purchase additional shares, resulting in aggregate net proceeds from the offering of \$168.2 million, after deducting underwriting discounts and commissions and offering price of \$25.00 per share, including 1,252,500 shares sold pursuant to the underwriters' full exercise of their option to purchase additional shares, resulting in aggregate net proceeds of \$224.5 million, after deducting underwriting discounts and commissions and offering price of \$25.00 per share, including 1,252,500 shares sold pursuant to the underwriters' full exercise of their option to purchase additional shares, resulting in aggregate net proceeds of \$224.5 million, after deducting underwriting discounts and offering costs.